nicodoggie/bastion-falls-hugo/docs/races/dolo-dolo.md

 After 500 AI, references to Dolo-Dolo dwindled to almost nothing, coinciding with a global trend of a diminishing number of historical manuscripts related to extra-human abilities and races.
 Any remaining references to them are fictional, religious or allegorical in nature instead.
 It is now widely believed that the reason for this global trend has something to do with the disappearance of magical energy from the world.
 Since there was little to no more latent magical energy in the atmosphere, extra-human creatures stopped being born.
 Eventually the remaining extant populations died out in a few generations.
 After a few more, living memory of creatures like the Dolo-Dolo likely disappeared, and had been consigned to myth.

-It is disputed, however, that the Dolo-Dolo died out.
+It is disputed, however, that the Dolo-Dolo died out and reborn in the style of the Verdines and the Cornups.
 The fact that the most recent reports of Dolo-Dolo communities are consistent with centuries-old records.
 While some scholars believe that this might mean that many of their cultural habits and mores are instinctual, others yet believe that they did not die out at all, and have survived in some form throughout the centuries.
 The debate is still open on this point, and may only be settled after a lengthy anthropological investigation.
 ## Ethnography

 Dolo-Dolo do not have a similar agriculture to the typical human style.
 They developed techniques that involve stimulating plant growth with various non-invasive fertilization and irrigation strategies.
 They planted roots, shrubs and trees in accordance to known growth rates and their community's consumption.
 They were aware of growing seasons, but they did not make large-scale farms, nor did they domesticate cultivars of common staples.
 Instead, they have simply "helped" natural growth of flora in their general vicinity.
 Sorha itself was plentiful enough that they did not need to live as more typical hunter-gatherers do and roam a wide area throughout a season, instead, they tailored their diet to what was available in a season.